$8.00 for 4 large Tea Bags. Each Tea Bag makes 64 ounces.

 • Antibacterial: Essiac tea can combat bacteria strains.
 Burdock root is linked to both antibacterial and fungistatic activity, which can reduce inflammation.

 • Expectorant: Slippery elm and rhubarb root found in Essiac tea help soothe respiratory infections and cut through mucus.
-The herbs' may speed up healing and reducing inflammation in the respiratory tract.
+The herbs' may speed up healing and reduce inflammation in the respiratory tract.

 Ingredients: Organic burdock root, organic sheep sorrel, organic (Turkey) rhubarb root, and organic slippery elm bark.